-I am a 20-year-old Eagle Scout and SRJC student who had a 4.0 in my senior year of high school and have had all A's and B's throughout my 7 semesters (6 B's, 9 A's).
-I am planning on transferring to Sonoma State to get my teaching credentials and degree and then an English and Spanish teacher at a school for learning disabilities.
-I am currently tutoring Spanish 1 and 2 at the tutoring center at the JC Petaluma campus, which required my Spanish teacher, who I've taken for Spanish 1, 2, 3, and now 4, to recommend me.
-I enjoy helping others with my skills, whether volunteering in Mexico building houses or helping a student understand schoolwork.
+I am a 21-year-old Eagle Scout and SRJC student who had a 4.0 in my senior year of high school and have had 11 As, 11 Bs, and 1 C (Art History) in all my 9 semesters.
+I recently tutored Spanish 1 and 2 at the tutoring center at the JC Petaluma campus, which required my Spanish teacher, who I've taken for Spanish 1, 2, 3, and now 4, to recommend me.
+I will be graduating with a Spanish and English AA this semester, after which I'll transfer to Sonoma State to get my teaching credentials and degree and then an English and Spanish teacher at a school for learning disabilities in the Fall.
+I enjoy helping others with my skills, whether volunteering in Mexico building houses, rebuilding or helping a student understand schoolwork.
 While I am qualified to do Math, my great passion is the word and language, and that passion and my knowledge of its ins and outs, both with Spanish and English, will prove useful when helping students.
-Unfortunately, because I either bike or take the bus everywhere, I am unable to tutor outside of Petaluma.
+At the moment, I am taking classes at the Santa Rosa campus of SRJC, and could meet people there through the week or in Petaluma on Monday and Wednesday afternoons.
+I'm always looking forward to new students, as I love to share my knowledge to enrich others.
+"The only stupid question is one unasked."

 I have Asperger's, but I went to a school called Anova which is for Learning disabilities in Santa Rosa for 6 years, and now am a fully functioning adult who is planning on graduating from Santa Rosa Junior College in the Fall of 2014 and transferring to SSU to get my credentials to go back and teach there.
 For Asperger's students, I bring my personal ability to empathize with the students and my knowledge of the techniques and things that helped me and didn't help me.
 However, I do keep in mind that all people and situations are different, and that my knowledge of what has helped me does not trump what a parent has found to help their own child.
 I know the struggle that both parents AND children go through when dealing with Asperger's, and will yield to your knowledge and requests about your child.